-The portion of the Seven Troughs HMA that is east of the fence is checkerboard.
+The portion of the Seven Troughs HMA that is east of the proposed fence is checkerboard.
 The wild horses on this portion of the HMA tend to interact more with the horses in the Antelope Range HA than with the horses in the western portion of the HMA.
-Again, the majority of the horse were found west of the fence when the HMA was censused.
-It would appear the area between the fence and the eastern HMA boundary does not provide substantial habitat for the horses.
+Again, the majority of the horse were found west of the proposed fence when the HMA was censused.
+It would appear the area between the proposed fence and the eastern HMA boundary does not provide substantial habitat for the horses.

-The fence should eliminate any chances of wild horses being struck by a haul truck.
+The proposed fence should eliminate any chances of wild horses being struck by a haul truck.
 Livestock generally use the area east of the road.

-The impacts to Western Burrowing Owls should have a low probability of occurring due to the scattered distribution of the species and the likelihood that vehicles would not knowingly drive into the den openings since they are obvious.
+The impacts to western burrowing owls should have a low probability of occurring due to the scattered distribution of the species and the likelihood that vehicles would not knowingly drive into the den openings since they are obvious.
 If the fence was constructed during the spring, there could be disturbance and/or displacement of the birds.
-This could possibly lead to the abandonment of the young if the fence was too close to the burrows
+This could possibly lead to the abandonment of the young if the fence was too close to the burrows.
+A possible positive impact to the young if the fence was too close to the burrows.
+A possible positive impact to the burrowing owl would be an elevated perch to facilitate hunting of prey.

 Visual resources were considered in the analysis of the project and were determined not to be impacted by the proposed action.
-Though the area is rated Class IV, the fence was staked using topographic features to screen the fence from the major roads.
+Though the area is rated Class IV, the fence was staked using topographic features to screen the proposed fence from the major roads.
 Therefore, a VRM worksheet was not completed.